BU4630 Economic Policy and Business History

 There is no end-of-year examination for this course.

-For one-semester students, the grade will be based on first-semester performance.
 (This course will not be open to one-semester students entering in the second semester.)